 Q. How long will it take to have Window Tint installed?

 A. The process varies from vehicle to vehicle.
 The average amount of time is anywhere from 2 to 4 hours.
 This is all dependent upon the vehicle, number of windows and the cleanliness of the windows.

 Q. Is the tint applied to the outside of the glass?

-A. Actually, the tint is place on the interior of the glass.
+A. Nope.
+The tint is placed on the interior of the glass.

 Q. Will having my back window tinted cause the defroster not to work?

-A. Tinting or filming your back window will actually assist in defrosting your back window.
+A. No it will not.
+Tinting or filming your back window will actually assist in defrosting your back window.

 Q. If I choose to have my Window Tint removed, is that possible?